Landing your First Developer Job

 Dress code?
 Have a look at the team page, walk past the office, look at pictures of the company’s events on social media.
 Dress alike.
 Do your research.

 Ask to meet the team.
 You are taking to HR, the CTO, or CEO.
 Are those the people you’ll work with?
 Who else?
 Can you grab lunch with the team?
 Can you see the office?
 Ask!
 This will teach you a great deal about the company culture.
 Is this a place you would feel at home?

 Decide up front what you are shooting for.

 A freelancer is mostly a more experienced programmer, someone with a few years of experience.
 A freelancer is paid to bring in the knowledge, the expertise, not to be trained on the job.
-I would not hire a junior dev as a freelancer, except for someone with very a niche skill we are in need of.
+I would not hire a junior dev as a freelancer, except for someone with a very niche skill we need.

 When do you discuss salaries?
 I would mention it near the end of the first round.
 Having multiple interviews only to learn we can’t match your expected salary is a waste of time for both of us.